One of the world's leading experts in computational chemistry searches for the next great medicines and therapies at Stevens.

 The university-wide Center for Healthcare Innovation (CHI) supports Stevens faculty- and student-initiated research and educational programs that address gaps and issues related to advancing biomedical technology and healthcare delivery, and also serves as a focal point for integration of external strategic partnerships.

-Additional activities of the CHI involve the development of new educational programs, the coordination of multi-investigator grant and contract proposals, and the commercialization of intellectual property.
+Additional activities of the CHI involve the coordination of multi-investigator grant and contract proposals, and the commercialization of intellectual property.

 Major areas of research managed by the CHI include tissue engineering of cancer biopsies for drug assessment and therapy selection; biomaterials that promote cell growth and control infection in implanted prosthetic and medical devices; drug discovery and development initiatives; mobile healthcare and telemedicine applications; and data analytics and modeling of healthcare delivery systems.